 Rachel is from Gateshead, which is across the River Tyne from Newcastle.
 Rachel bravely crossed the river to study Chemistry at Newcastle University and when she finished, she decided to do a PhD with me, which was nice.
 Rachel is working on biodegradable materials with applications in bioelectronics, and is therefore following in the footsteps of Emily.
-Rachel is being supervised with Dr Marloes Peeters, whose interest and expertise in biosensing is very useful for this kind of work.
+Rachel's project is very collaborative, and Rachel is photographed here in Ferrara at the Istituto Italiano di Tecnologia Ferrara Center for Translational Neurophysiology of Speech and Communication.
+Rachel was visiting the Organic Neuroelectronics group to measure transistor properties of her materials.
+Rachel is being supervised with Prof. Marloes Peeters, whose interest and expertise in biosensing is very useful for this kind of work.
 But Rachel is a lot more than a chemist.
 She can tinkle the ivories to grade 5.
 I don't really know what that means because I haven't heard, but I guess she is pretty good at the piano.
 But there is more to come!
 Rachel is in the Guiness World Records for synchronized swimming!
 Apparently, Rachel and her two teammates did five three-membered dolphin rotations faster than anyone else in history!
 There was a video of this somewhere, but it is no longer available, so I haven't seen it and therefore cannot show it here.
 Anyway, well done Rachel.
 So not only have I supervised the grandson of a second cousin of Cliff Richard, I have a world-record holder in my group.
 Well, it does not get much better than that.

 ACS Fall meeting, San Francisco, USA, August 2023